NLeSC/collab-demos/demos/emetabolomics/README.md

 # General idea of the project

-- liquid chromatography/mass spectrometry
-    - In chemistry, if you have a complex mixture of unknown composition, you can put a sample of it through an LC/MS. The LC part of the LC/MS separates the mixture into its constituent compounds/molecules, while the MS part subsequently measures the mass of each compound.
+In chemistry, when you have a complex mixture of unknown composition, you can put a sample of it through an LC/MS (liquid chromatography/mass spectrometry).
+The LC part of the LC/MS separates the mixture into its constituent compounds/molecules, while the MS part subsequently measures the mass of each compound.
-- what are MS'es good at
-- personalized medicine
-- TODO

 # Demo usage